-- January 19: Day One of the Second Ceasefire - 3 Israeli hostages were released from HAMAS captivity Romi Gonen, Emily Damari (who also holds British citizenship) and Doron Steinbrecher (who also holds Romanian citizenship) - 90 Palestinian prisoners (all women or minors) were released from Israeli prison - IDF moved its forces eastward - 630 trucks of humanitarian aid entered Gaza, the most in one day since October 7, 2023
+- January 19: Day One of the Second Ceasefire - In the early hours prior to the Second Ceasefire taking effect, Israeli forces recovered the body of IDF Staff Sgt.
+Oron Shaul who was killed in Gaza in 2014. - 3 Israeli hostages were released from HAMAS captivity Romi Gonen, Emily Damari (who also holds British citizenship) and Doron Steinbrecher (who also holds Romanian citizenship) - 90 Palestinian prisoners (all women or minors) were released from Israeli prison - IDF moved its forces eastward - 630 trucks of humanitarian aid entered Gaza, the most in one day since October 7, 2023